Artteem/arbitrage-scanner/docs/03-backend-dev.md

 1. Create a module in `arbitrage_scanner/connectors/` with the exchange name (e.g. `kraken.py`).
 Existing examples include Binance (`binance.py`), Bybit (`bybit.py`), and MEXC (`mexc.py`).
 2. Inside the module, expose a `connector: ConnectorSpec`.
    Provide the `run` coroutine and optionally `discover_symbols` and a taker fee.
-3. Add the exchange name to the `ENABLED_EXCHANGES` environment variable (comma separated).
+3. Add the exchange name to the `ENABLED_EXCHANGES` environment variable (comma separated) if you need to load *additional* connectors.
+By default the scanner enables all bundled exchanges (Binance, Bybit, MEXC, BingX, Gate).
+Prefix an entry with `-` to exclude it, e.g. `-gate` removes Gate from the default set.
 4. Restart the backend — the exchange will be loaded automatically.